 A recent Erlang should be installed from a custom PPA by running:

-sudo add-apt-repository ppa:scattino/ppa sudo apt-get update sudo apt-get install erlang-base erlang-ssl postgresql imagemagick
+sudo add-apt-repository ppa:scattino/ppa sudo apt-get update sudo apt-get install build-essential erlang-base erlang-ssl postgresql imagemagick

 You’ll need to build erlang from source.
 Before building, make sure you install these packages:

 sudo apt-get install build-essential libncurses5-dev m4 sudo apt-get install openssl libssl-dev sudo apt-get install unixodbc-dev

 Alternatively, you can install a precompiled recent Erlang from the following PPA: https://launchpad.net/~scattino/+archive/ppa

 If you’re running on FreeBSD, make sure you’ve got the ‘GNU’ ‘make’ (check with ‘make –version’, which should give you GNU, and version info) If you’re not running GNU-make as a default, edit the Makefile to run with ‘gmake’ (make sure gmake is available first).

 With MacPorts you can install Erlang and ImageMagick using the following commands: